Dallas Wings vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Wings Moneyline and ATS Records

-- The Wings have been listed as the underdog four times this season and have failed to win any of those games.
+- This season, the Wings have been listed as the underdog in five games and failed to win any of those contests.

-- The Wings have not entered a game this season with longer moneyline odds than +1000.
+- The Wings have played as an underdog of +400 or more once this season and lost that game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.